trenskow/isvalid-express/README.md

 # isvalid-express.js

-**isvalid-express.js** is a validation middleware for express using isvalid.js.
+**isvalid-express.js** is a validation middleware for express using the [isvalid](https://github.com/trenskow/isvalid.js) library.

-And example of how to use the validator goes like this:
+Below is an example on how to use the validator.

     var validate = require('isvalid-express');